drojaazu/suddendesu/content/entry/debug-tools-and-more-in-monster-maulers-2/index.md

 ![](img/dadandrn_continued.png)

 The routine at 0xB1D6 will display this TO BE CONTINUED text which, as far as I can tell, is not used in the final version.
+Perhaps a remnant from a location test version?

 In fact, there's a whole mess of strings starting at 0x2140 (table at 0x208C), most of which are probably no longer used.
 Some of them appear in the debug displays we've already discussed, but others are clearly part of debug displays I haven't found yet.
 For example, at 0x2384:

 ```
 2P STATUS